Ambrose Congreve: Mount Congreve house and gardens

 The Mount Congreve estate lies just outside the village of Kilmeadan.
+The house was built by famous local architect John Roberts in 1760.
+Several generations of Congreves had lived on the estate, which then included only a simple terraced garden and surrounding woodland.
+Ambrose Congreve moved into Mount Congreve with his wife in 1968 and began extensive work on the gardens, inspired and encouraged by Lionel de Rothschild.

-It is famous the world over for its rare species of plants and also its plant nurseries.
-It consists of around seventy acres of intensively planted woodland garden and a four-acre walled garden.
-In addition there are an 18th-century house (the ancestral home of Ambrose Congreve), ranges of glasshouses, more than 16 miles of paths and a wholesale nursery.
+In 1962 he hired Herman Dool, a Dutch horticulturist as head gardener.
+Together, they transformed Mount Congreve into a prize-winning garden, famous the world over for its rare species of plants and impressive planting scheme.

+The gardens now consist of around seventy acres of intensively planted woodland garden and a four-acre walled garden.
+In addition to the 18th-century house (the ancestral home of Ambrose Congreve), there are wall-gardens and glasshouses, and more than 16 miles of paths.

-Congreve was dedicated to maintaining the historic gardens at his family's estate.
-He won 13 Gold Medal awards at the Chelsea Garden Show in London for this garden.
-In 1987 he was awarded a Veitch Memorial Medal by the Royal Horticultural Society, and in 2001 a Gold Medal (for a Great Garden of the World) by the Botanic Gardens in Boston, Massachusetts.
+Congreve was dedicated to maintaining the historic gardens at his family's estate until his final years.
+During his lifetime, he won 13 Gold Medal awards at the Chelsea Garden Show in London for the garden.
+In 1987 he was awarded a Veitch Memorial Medal by the Royal Horticultural Society, and a Gold Medal in 2001 for a "Great Garden of the World" by the Botanic Gardens in Boston, Massachusetts.

 After Congreve's death, aged 104 years, the Mount Congreve estate was left to the Irish State.
+The gardens are now open to the public all year round.